-We are excited to share about the Africa Vegan Restaurant Week 2024, a project organized and supported by thrive philanthropy and its department thrive Africa, where we celebrated delicious plant-based food across Uganda and Africa.
-This event brought together chefs, restaurants and food lovers to show how tasty vegan meals can be.
+We are excited to share about the Africa Vegan Restaurant Week 2024, a project organized and supported by Thrive Philanthropy and its department Thrive Africa, where we celebrated delicious plant-based food across Uganda and Africa.

 Lake pollution is a big problem that doesn't just hurt fish and other marine animals; it affects the entire community living around the lake.
 When we pollute lakes, it harms the water people drink, the fish they eat and the environment they depend on.
 In this post, we can explain how pollution from things like plastic waste and chemicals damages marine life.